 Until 9 August 2016, Bendigo East’s ‘Anzac Avenue’ remained the earliest surviving example of these Victorian avenues.
-This article discusses the history ‘Anzac Avenue’ and the author’s two‑year campaign to preserve this very early avenue of honour.
+This article discusses the history of ‘Anzac Avenue’ and the author’s two-year campaign to preserve this very early avenue of honour.
 It puts the Education Department’s Anzac Avenue planting initiative into the context of Victorian state school responses to World War I.

 Roe 8: from freight link to green link Andrea Gaynor

 The extension of Roe Highway, locally known as Roe 8, had been part of Perth’s transport planning since 1955 but became redundant as the city evolved.
 After an extensive and open consultation process, a 2002 review recommended against its construction.
 In early 2017, a community watched in horror and anguish as a thriving expanse of urban bushland was bulldozed to make way for a road that will not now be built.

 The English-born gardener Edward Howlett may have laid out the splendid and sizeable garden of Valetta on Sydney’s Gore Hillduring his time as gardener at Valetta.
 The property was renovated by George Robert Whiting, and was demolished in 1939.